opensearch-project/documentation-website/TERMS.md

 **BM25**

 A ranking function used to estimate the relevance of documents to a given search query.
+BM25 extends [TF–IDF](#t) by normalizing document length.

 **Boolean**